 Template Paragraph 1: The Introduction

-Although the reader will have access to the specific assignment you received, your essay should stand on its own, making clear the assignment you were given and your response to it.
+Although the reader will have access to the prompt you received, your essay should stand on its own, making clear the assignment you were given and your response to it.
 Start your essay by clearly restating the issue you were assigned, followed by a sentence stating your position on that assignment–that is, your thesis.
 Next, introduce the specific reasons or examples you plan to provide in each of the next three paragraphs, one sentence for each of the forthcoming paragraphs.

 Consider the specific task you were assigned, and make sure the language you use in your initial paragraph demonstrates that you understand the special instructions in your assignment.
 For instance, if your task tells you to “be sure to address the most compelling reasons and/or examples that could be used to challenge your position,” you will be clear to show at least two strong reasons or examples the side opposing yours can use–and then explain why those reasons or examples are incorrect.

-Structure your first paragraph in this way, and you’re well on your way to signalling to the reader that you understand the assignment, are organized, have considered the complexities of the issue, and can use standard written English–all components of a strong score on the essay.
+Structure your first paragraph in this way, and you’re well on your way to signaling to the reader that you understand the assignment, are organized, have considered the complexities of the issue, and can use standard written English–all components of a strong score on the essay.

 Template Paragraph 2: Body Paragraph 1